 Convenient storage: Despite having thousands of files in different formats from all possible mediums present, an intranet connection makes storing and accessing files easier and convenient by having it all in one central location.

-A higher level of employee engagement: With employees getting a chance to participate actively and being heard, this result in enhanced satisfaction.
+A higher level of employee engagement: With employees getting a chance to participate actively and being heard, this results in enhanced satisfaction.

 Business efficiency: Increased input in less time means improved productivity as well as efficiency.
 Intranets help in lowering the overall operational as wastage is discouraged.
 Also, the chances of errors are minimized.